In Otago, in the Queenstown Lakes District, 70km from Queenstown, 275km from Dunedin or five hours' drive from Christchurch.

 Best kept secret: Mou Waho Island has a lake on an island on the lake (Wanaka).
 Take a day trip or stay the night if you're feeling adventuresome.

-Best swim: Motutapu Gorge swimming hole, 30 minutes out of town up Motutapu Valley, with high cliffs and spots to jump from.
+Best swim: Motatapu Gorge swimming hole, 30 minutes out of town up Motutapu Valley, with high cliffs and spots to jump from.
 Not signposted so ask a local to point the way.

 Best cinema: There are two movie houses: Cinema Paradiso, a converted church with sofas, home-made icecream and freshly baked biscuits at intermission (yes, intermission) and Ruby's Cinema and Bar, which is also fabulous.